HugCls/HugCls/README.md

-2024-02-21: "You need a plan to build a house.
-To build a life, it is even more important to have a plan or goal." - Zig Ziglar
+2024-02-22: "You don't know who is important to you until you actually lose them." - Mahatma Gandhi